timmydev12/soccer-hero/README.md

 open the **soccer-ingame-folder ZIP** to and there is then the **ingame folder** bring it to your desktop and open it.

-In the folder is then the Game **soccer** and now you can start it.
+In the folder is then the Game Tester Key Creator **soccer** and now you can start it.

 # Game Tester Rewards
 The Game Testers will get **70 Robux** to testing the game and for giving some fedbacks to us.